 Business Unusual with Barbara Corcoran PODCAST

-REQUEST A MEETING WITH YOUR CONGRESSIONAL REP. By Terence Morris, author, PACE TULSA AGS, March 31, 2017 5:46 pm.
+REQUEST A MEETING WITH YOUR CONGRESSIONAL REPRESENTATIVE.
+By Terence Morris, author, PACE TULSA AGS, JANUARY 5, 2022.
+1:40 P.M.

-Scheduling a meeting with a Member of Congress in the Home District is one of the best and the most direct ways of conveying the need to enact a multi-year public awareness crosswalk education bill.
+In order to actively take part in much needed or desired changes in your community, scheduling a meeting with a member of Congress in your home district is one of the best and the most direct ways of conveying interest.
+Who knows your activism may lead Congress to enact a multi-year public awareness crosswalk education bill.

 Almost all offices require a faxed copy of a meeting request before they will consider scheduling a meeting.
 Tell the scheduler the dates you are available, the issue you will discuss and who will be attending – ideally, a small group of constituents representing different companies and/or stakeholder groups in the transportation construction industry.